NycoleRibeiro/NycoleRibeiro/README.md

 ###

-<p align="left">I'm currently attending the 8th semester of Information Systems at the Federal University of Rio Grande.
-Also, always looking for more knowledge in front-end development and UI design.</p>
+<p align="left">I am currently studying the 8th semester in Information Systems at the Federal University of Rio Grande.
+Passionate about creating intuitive, innovative and effective solutions to improve the user experience, combining aesthetics with functionality.
+I always seek to improve my skills by relating theory to practice.</p>

 ###